royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

   * Subscribe to SNS notifications
     * Open the SNS service
     * Subscription, Create Subscription
-    * Under "Topic ARN", use auto-complete to select your SNS webinar topic arn
+    * Under "Topic ARN", use auto-complete to select your SNS webinar topic arn (for `iot-webinar-sns-topic`)
     * Select "Email" for "Protocol"
     * For "Endpoint", enter your email and click "Create Subscription"
     * Open the email and click the confirm link